UPDATED APRIL 8, 2020

 - Simulated Mortality Volume: The number of total mortalities in the respective geography based on the Infection %, Critical Case Volume %, and Mortality % assumptions.

-Research Sources: Scientific research on the SARS-CoV-2 virus is still limited.
-The initial COVID-19 Critical Infection Risk Index is based on the research published in two studies: “Clinical Characteristics of 138 Hospitalized Patients With 2019 Novel Coronavirus–Infected Pneumonia in Wuhan, China” (Journal of the American Medical Association) and “Clinical Characteristics of Coronavirus Disease 2019 in China” (New England Journal of Medicine).
+Scientific research on the SARS-CoV-2 virus is still limited.
+The initial COVID-19 Critical Infection Risk Index is based on the research published in three studies: "Clinical Characteristics of 138 Hospitalized Patients With 2019 Novel Coronavirus–Infected Pneumonia in Wuhan, China" (Journal of the American Medical Association), "Clinical Characteristics of Coronavirus Disease 2019 in China" (New England Journal of Medicine) and "Severe Outcomes Among Patients with Coronavirus Disease 2019 (COVID-19) — United States, February 12–March 16, 2020" (US CDC Morbidity and Mortality Weekly Report).
 These articles identified factors that influence the severity of Coronavirus infection, including smoking status, COPD status, high blood pressure status, diabetes status, age (increased risk for older individuals), and gender (increased risk for males).

-Methodology: Carrot Health used the factors described above to develop the COVID-19 Critical Infection Risk Index.
-Statuses of smoking, COPD, high blood pressure, and diabetes were based on Carrot Health Likely2 scores.
-These Likely2 scores were weighted based on the relative proportion of each group with severe cases from the two research papers referenced above to create the COVID-19 Critical Infection Risk Index at the individual consumer level.
-The top 6.1% of the calculated index nationwide were then labeled as "critical cases".
+Carrot Health used the factors described above to develop the COVID-19 Critical Infection Risk Index.
+Statuses of smoking, COPD, high blood pressure, and diabetes were based on Carrot Health Likely2 scores to match the proportion of US individuals estimated to have each condition by age and gender.
+Carrot Health then created a simulated dataset based on the three research papers referenced above in order to arrive at an estimate of coefficients for the COVID-19 Critical Infection Risk Index, which was then scored at the individual consumer level.
+The top decile of the calculated index nationwide were then labeled as those most likely to be at risk of "critical cases".

 - US Census: Age and Gender data provided through the US Census were used for validation.